Upper Canada Village

 Visiting Upper Canada Village

 Upper Canada Village is open from mid-May to mid-October every year.
-However, there are also special holiday weekends during the winter months, like the Halloween Pumpkinferno and the Christmassy Alight at Night Festival.
+However, there are also special holiday weekends during the winter months, like the Halloween Pumpkinferno and Alight at Night Festival during the Christmas season.

 Easy to visit on a day trip from Ottawa and Montreal, the best way to get out to Upper Canada Village is by car, although you can also look into joining day tours from the big cities.
 The nearest town offering public transit is Cornwall, 30 minutes to the east.